 Stockified – Made in India and features mostly of images from India, Stockified is run by an internet entrepreneur and developer Kiran BV and a photographer Aditya Bharadwaj, who brings you free images to use every week.

 Realgraphy – Authentic, non-stock like photos 100% free, from contributors all over the world, across popular categories such as arts and music, business, culture and religion, health and beauty and nature and flowers.

-Note: While we have done our research to provide you with this mega list of sites for free photos, images and vectors, please do your own due diligence to ensure that an image has the appropriate license to allow you to use it for your intended purpose.
+Note: While we have done our research to provide you with this list of essential digital marketing tools for images and vectors, please do your own due diligence to ensure that an image has the appropriate license to allow you to use it for your intended purpose.

 Hostgator – If you want to set up a website, you need to purchase two things – the URL, which is the web address, and also web hosting, which is the space that houses your entire website.
 Hostgator is our preferred web hosting, and since 2013 after we started to use it, we have not encountered any problem.

 Long Tail Pro – As compared to Market Samurai, we prefer the easy user interface of this simple tool.
 Developed by Spencer Haws, Long Tail Pro is a paid keyword research tool that helps you to find long tail keywords that you can easily rank for in the search engines.